 The enormous fibreglass whale that you enter at your peril, being squirted with water for your troubles, is always full of children screaming with laughter.
 And Hell's Mouth is another garish cavern for those who dare to crawl into it.
 What's not to like about being curious and scared in equal measure?

 The park also goes to some length to educate the visitor on the history of the surrounding area, the landslides and what might have been nearby in days of yore.
 A reconstruction of a Victorian sawmill, with the various trades associated with wood.
 Old steam traction engines and other ancient machinery that would have been used in the fields and local industry long ago.

 Blackgang got its name from the local band of brigands who used to plunder the shipwrecks around this coast, so there is a smugglers cave to explore.
 And don't forget the hall of distorting mirrors – another of the original attractions from the 1800s that everyone still loves.

-- open daily from 17 March until 3 November
+- generally open from 16 March until 2 November

 - generally opens at 10:00 - please check out the calendar on the left for specific days and times

 - 1 hour before closing time.
 Some indoor attractions & rides close up to 45 minutes before park shuts.
 Ride operating times, cafe facilities and shop opening times vary, depending on time of season.